Inspiravetion/Capsule.js/README.md

   dracula.infectionStory // also throws error
 ```
 * Parameters :
  * interfaceObj : An Object literal that defines what properties should be enforced along with their acceptable values.
+An
-An 'abstract' portion defines properties to be directly added to the prototype.
+optional 'abstract' portion defines properties to be directly added to the prototype.
 * Caveats : Throws errors at runtime if a property is accessed that hasnt been implemented.
 This is the point however.